Shima-Bazzazan/Pylearn/Assignment_28/cat_face_detection/README.md

 # Cat Face Detection 🐱😸😻
-Cat face recognition project in the image by using OpenCV
+Cat face detection in the image by using OpenCV

 ## How to Install
 Run following command: